Murder of Jessie Davis: Myisha Lynne Ferrell

-Arraignment
+Charges

-Cutts and Ferrell were arraigned on June 25.
+Cutts and Ferrell were charged on June 25.
 Judge John Poulos set Cutts' bond at $5,000,000; Ferrell's bail was set at $500,000.
 That same day, Cutts was suspended without pay from the Canton Police Department.
 He had been on paid administrative leave.

 Subsequent court proceedings

 Each appeared at separate court hearings on July 2, before Judge Richard J. Kubilus.
 These preliminary hearings were meant for the prosecution to present sufficient probable cause to hold the accused.
 The complexity of the case, and the time frame of the arrests made this necessary as insufficient time existed to obtain an indictment.
 However, both defendants waived the preliminary hearing, and the case went to the grand jury.
-Cutts is represented by Bradley Iams, while Ferrell is represented John Alexander Jr. of Akron.
+Cutts was represented by Bradley Iams, while Ferrell was represented by John Alexander Jr. of Akron.
 A request for bail reduction was made on behalf of Ferrell, but this was refused after the prosecutor said "Myisha Ferrell 'helped deposit the body' and lied to police officers several times throughout the investigation."

 On November 5, 2007, as her trial was about to begin, Ferrell agreed to plead guilty to charges of obstruction of justice and complicity to gross abuse of a corpse for her role in Davis' disappearance and death.
 Under the terms of her plea agreement, Ferrell was sentenced to two years in prison—a sentence that may be lengthened unless Ferrell testifies honestly at the trial of Cutts.
 The judge said he would consider releasing Ferrell on probation after one year.

 Trial of Bobby Lee Cutts Jr.

 Cutts' trial began on February 4, 2008.
 On February 11, Cutts took the stand and described Davis' death.
 He said that he struggled with her in her house and struck her in the throat with his elbow.
 Cutts testified that he tried to resuscitate Davis after she became unconscious.
 He also said that he did not call 911 because Davis didn't have a telephone in her house and he didn't know how to turn on her cell phone.

 On February 15, 2008, Cutts was convicted of the murder of Davis and the aggravated murder of her unborn child.
 He was also found guilty of associated charges, including aggravated burglary; gross abuse of a corpse; and child endangering.
 Cutts faced the possibility of life imprisonment or a death sentence.
-The jury, in its penalty phase, declined to impose the death penalty.
+The jury, in its penalty phase, declined to impose a death sentence.